mannatgupta146/smart-contract-management-assessment/README.md

 5. Back in the first terminal, type npm run dev to launch the front-end.

 After this, the project will be running on your localhost.

+## Thank You
+Thank you for checking out this project!
+If you found it helpful or interesting, please consider giving it a star on GitHub.
+Your support is greatly appreciated!
 Typically at https://3000-mannatgupta-smartcontra-2vfppbtpr2x.ws-us114.gitpod.io/